Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesSslConfig.md

 ```

 ## DESCRIPTION
-The **Set-WebSitesSslConfig** cmdlet modifies  the Secure Sockets Layer (SSL) configuration settings for a hostname.
+The **Set-WebSitesSslConfig** cmdlet modifies  the Secure Sockets Layer (SSL) configuration settings for a host name.
 SSL provides a way for browsers to communicate with web servers over a secure, encrypted channel.

 ## EXAMPLES